HomeProject InformationProject Team

 Megan Ekstrom, 2017-2019: database development and document preparation; researched Eliot's female friendships; presented posters and conference papers

-Grace Erixon, 2019-2020: helped build interactive maps of George Eliot's trips; contributed to the relationship web; general website maintenance
+Grace Erixon, 2019-2020: helped build interactive maps of George Eliot's trips (in collaboration with Antje Anderson); contributed to the relationship web; general website maintenance

 Hailey Fischer, 2020-2023: developed the content for "George Eliot's England," the Archive's born-digital geo-spacial exhibit, as part of her MA thesis